SALP Chapter 12

 "Yes.
 But it's not very far.
 It's walking distance."

-"By any chance, did Vigo—did the Lord say not to go outside the castle?"
+"Did Vigo—did the lord say not to go outside the castle?"

 "He didn't really say anything like that?"